Design Azure Policy as Code workflows

 In these cases, after the application or infrastructure deployment is done to a test subscription or resource group, policy evaluation should be done for that scope checking validation of all existing policies and initiatives.
 While they may be configured as enforcementMode disabled in such an environment, it's useful to know early if an application or infrastructure deployment is in violation of policy definitions early.
 This policy evaluation should therefore be a step in those workflows, and fail deployments that create non-compliant resources.

 This article covers the general workflow for Azure Policy as Code and also where policy evaluation should be part of other deployment workflows.
 This workflow can be used in any environment that supports scripted steps and automation based on triggers.
-For a tutorial on using this workflow on GitHub, see Tutorial: Implement Azure Policy as Code with GitHub.

 - Learn about the policy definition structure.